Porgramming-Hero-web-course/batch-4-assignment-1-linux44gh6/Blog/Md.md

         }
     }

-    //let's see another example of type guards using unknown:
+    let's see another example of type guards using unknown:

     const useTypeGuards2=(value:unknown)=>{
         if(value==='number'){